alexvoelker/MEDIA_NOTES_WEB_ARCHIVE/README.md

 # Media Notes Web Archive

 ## Overview
+> [!IMPORTANT] IMPORTANT NOTE
+> This is an archive of a beta version of the program.
+Not to be used in production.

 A website utalizing PostgreSQL, and Node to list a selection of book, tv, and movie watchlists.
 It also supports adding notes for each entry and rating them.